django-cms/django-sekizai/docs/index.rst

     }

 to map these Sekizai processors for all pre- and postprocessors using the namespace ``"css"``.
-It is still possible to override these global settings, by adding ``preprocessor "..."`` to the specific templatetag.
+It is still possible to override these global settings, by adding ``preprocessor "..."`` to a specific templatetag.
 By using an empty string, say ``{% addtoblock "css" preprocessor "" %}``, the preset preprocessor can even be deactivated for that specific templatetag.